abbas-taher/decision-tree-algorithm-example/README.md

       >>> decisiontree.pprintTree(tree)

 ## Input Dataset Description
 The *createDataset* function generates sample records for 7 species: 2 fish, 3 not fish and 2 maybe.
-The data contains two input feature columns: *non-surfacing* and *flippers* and a 3rd prediction label column: *isfish*.
+The dataset contains two input feature columns: *non-surfacing* and *flippers* and a 3rd prediction label column: *isfish*.
 (Note: *non-surfacing* means the specie can survive without coming to the surface of the water)

-     dataSet = [[1, 1, 'yes'], [1, 1, 'yes'],
+     dataset = [[1, 1, 'yes'], [1, 1, 'yes'],
                 [1, 0, 'no'],  [0, 1, 'no'],  [0, 1, 'no'],
                 [1, 1, 'maybe'], [0, 0, 'maybe']]